avroshk/harmonizerFXPlugin/README.md

 # Run
 * Launch your preferred DAW and you shall find `harmonizerFX` plugin available under `SoundObjects` (temporary plugin manufacturer company title)
-* Once you add the plugin to an audio-track and the default plugin UI shall appear.
+* Once you add the plugin to an audio-track, the default plugin UI shall appear.

 ![default-plugin](screenshots/default-plugin.png?raw=true "default-plugin")